a-shakouri/Prescribed-time-control-Examples/README.md

 # Prescribed-time Control Examples

-This repository includes some simulation examples for the prescribed-time control applied to several mechanical and aerospace systems.
+This repository includes some simulation examples for the prescribed-time control applied to several systems.
 The files are uploaded as RAR archives of MATLAB codes and Simulink models.

 ## Files:

 1- The 2-DOF manipulator: PTC_ex1.rar

+2- An n-domensional normal form nonlinear system: PTC_ex2.rar

 ## License(s)